tiacsys/kicad-library-utils/.v5_schlib/autogen/stm32/README.md

-If you have the correct XML files, just run `./stm32_generator.py xmldir pdfdir`, where `xmldir` is a directory containing all the necessary XML files, and `pdfdir` is a directory containing all the PDF files.
+If you have the correct XML files, just run `./stm32_generator.py xmldir pdfdir`, where `xmldir` is a directory containing all the necessary XML files, and `pdfdir` is a directory containing all the PDF files (e.g. `./stm32_datasheets/`).
 Make sure the XML files have the correct format as there is no error checking.

+Mining data from the pdf filestakes time, expect about 1-2 minutes per datasheet and CPU core.